 AA: Wow.
 That’s crazy.

-KR: We tend to think that it’s just like this piece, that piece and not really understanding what the data says: that this is not set up to value women equitably and how critically important that is if we’re ever actually going to get the equity.
+KR: We tend to think that it’s just like this piece, that piece and not really understanding what the data says: that this is not set up to value women equitably and how critically important that is if we’re ever going to get the equity.

 AA: Yeah.
-And going back to one thing that you said a few minutes ago–and I hope this is okay—but we were chatting before we started this episode about your education, and you told me something about your education and then your mom because…like this is a mind-blowing revelation that you just dropped on me: that girls are supported by their parents less financially for higher education, but that shouldn’t surprise me because I’m thinking of Virginia Woolf watching all her brothers go to Oxford, and she went to the King’s College which is still a great college in London, but it wasn’t Oxford.
-And so many of the authors we read that was the case.
-They watched their brothers go away to school, they were home-schooled, or went not as good of schools and didn’t have the opportunities their brother’s had, so it shouldn’t surprise me that we’re still on that path.
+And going back to one thing that you said a few minutes ago–and I hope this is okay—but we were chatting before we started this episode about your education, and you told me something about your education and then your mom because…this is a mind-blowing revelation that you just dropped on me: that girls are supported by their parents less financially for higher education.
+But that shouldn’t surprise me because I’m thinking of Virginia Woolf watching all her brothers go to Oxford, and she went to the King’s College which is still a great college in London, but it wasn’t Oxford.
+And so many of the authors we read, that was the case.
+They watched their brothers go away to school, they were home-schooled, or went to not as good of schools and didn’t have the opportunities their brother’s had, so it shouldn’t surprise me that we’re still on that path.
 That’s a vestige.
 So do you mind sharing that personal detail from your life?

-KR: Yea, absolutely.
+KR: Yeah, absolutely.
 So my mom, I talked about her history, but she was British and she really wanted to attend Oxford and study the classics.
-My grandfather was well-meaning, but this was in the late 50’s and he said, well girls don’t get an education, they become nurses or secretaries.
+My grandfather was well-meaning, but this was in the late ’50’s and he said, well girls don’t get an education, they become nurses or secretaries.
 So, you know, you can pick one of those.
-And so when I was invited to apply to attend Oxford, I knew this story from my mother and one of the reasons that I went was actually, sort of closing that loop from what had been denied to my mother over 30 years before.
+And so when I was invited to apply to attend Oxford, I knew this story from my mother and one of the reasons that I went was sort of closing that loop from what had been denied to my mother over 30 years before.
 It was a full circle story and then she passed away a couple years ago, so we actually started a scholarship program in her name to support girls attending that education.
 But really that idea that she was told well girls don’t do that…

 You know the other thing that folks are maybe not as aware of is…so I’ve been in the working world almost thirty years (just a few years shy of it).
 I was a political science major undergrad, legal studies emphasis intern in D.C. and I was the women’s rights…you know, I would have been educated about all of that…and I just thought I think the world is equitable.
 I don’t think there’s any more…Of course, the first time that I fought to be paid equitably I learned how naïve I had been.
 Experience is a great teacher.
-However there’s one really key mechanism that has happened in the workforce where—I think because we haven’t heard about it, and this has changed and probably in the last 5 years or at least begun to change—is ‘binding arbitration’.
+However there’s one really key mechanism that has happened in the workforce where—I think because we haven’t heard about it, and this has changed in the last 5 years or at least begun to change—is ‘binding arbitration’.
 Which is that we probably haven’t come as far as we think we have.
 We just don’t know it because in 1992 the Supreme Court actually decided a case which tipped the scales in employers’ favor in terms of using binding arbitration in employee agreements.
 You don’t have to sign it, you don’t have to sign a binding arbitration agreement.
 Contractually, by accepting a job, you can be bound by binding arbitration clauses.
 What that means for people who may not be familiar, is that you actually have to go into arbitration versus a public court of law, and that is administered by an arbitrator who may or may not be a lawyer who may or may not have to follow the labor laws that were actually designed to protect employees in the US.